William Randolph: Marriage and children

-Randolph married Mary Isham (Bermuda Hundred, Henrico County, ca. 1659-Turkey Island, Henrico County, December 29, 1735), in Henrico County around 1676.
+Randolph married Mary Isham (Bermuda Hundred, Henrico County, c.
+1659–Turkey Island, Henrico County, 29 December 1735), in Henrico County around 1676.
 Her father was Henry Isham of Northamptonshire.
 Her mother, Katherine Banks (first married to Captain Joseph Royall), was one of the wealthiest women in the colonies for their time.
-In Henrico County, Virginia, the Ishams owned a large estate in Bermuda Hundred which was across the river from Randolph's Turkey Island estate.
+In Henrico County, the Ishams owned a large estate in Bermuda Hundred which was across the river from Randolph's Turkey Island estate.

-William Randolph had ten children who survived into adulthood:
+William Randolph had twelve children who survived into adulthood: